Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we introduced \emph{WIRL}, a novel LLM-based agent designed to facilitate context-aware code wiring, an essential but underexplored aspect of the copy-paste-modify paradigm in software development.
-Unlike prior approaches that rely on static heuristics or historical templates, \emph{WIRL} keeps a dynamically updated prompt to collect and record useful context information through a hybrid architecture that combines structured tool invocation with autonomous reasoning capabilities of LLMs.
+We introduce \emph{WIRL}, a novel LLM-based agent designed to facilitate context-aware code wiring, an essential but underexplored aspect of the copy-paste-modify paradigm in software development.
+Unlike prior approaches , \emph{WIRL} keeps a dynamically updated prompt to collect and record useful context information through a hybrid architecture that combines structured tool invocation with autonomous reasoning capabilities of LLMs.
 By formulating the adaptation task as an RAG infilling problem, \emph{WIRL} aligns closely with the natural strengths of LLMs in code completion.
-Our evaluation on a carefully curated benchmark dataset demonstrates that \emph{WIRL} achieves state-of-the-art performance, significantly outperforming both commercial IDEs and advanced LLMs in exact match precision and recall.
-These results underscore the practical value of intelligent, context-sensitive tooling for reducing developer effort and improving the reliability of reused code.
+Our evaluation demonstrates that \emph{WIRL} significantly outperforms commercial IDEs, advanced code editing approaches, and advanced LLMs.

 Looking ahead, we envision \emph{WIRL} as a stepping stone toward more general-purpose adaptation agents that can support a broader range of integration and transformation tasks.
-We believe this direction holds strong potential for reshaping how developers interact with reused and AI-generated code in modern software engineering workflows.